-15.1.1 Introduction to Enabling Requester ABCS for Extension
+13.1.1 Introduction to Enabling Requester ABCS for Extension

-You can hook your custom code to four extensibility points:
+For request/response Requester ABCS, you can hook your custom code to four extensibility points:

-- Just before the execution of transformation of Application Business Message (ABM) to Enterprise Business Message (EBM) - Just before the invocation of the Enterprise Business Service (EBS) - Just before the execution of transformation of EBM to ABM - Just before the invocation of callback service or response return
+- 1. Just prior to the execution of transformation of application business message (ABM) to Enterprise Business Message (EBM).
+Use this configuration property name: ABCSExtension.PreXformABMtoEBM. - 2.
+Just prior to the invocation of the enterprise business service (EBS).
+Use this configuration property name: ABCSExtension.PreInvokeEBS. - 3.
+Just prior to the execution of transformation of EBM to ABM and after invoking the EBS.
+Use this configuration property name: ABCSExtension.PostInvokeEBS. - 4.
+Just prior to the invocation of callback service or response return and transforming EBM to ABM.
+Use this configuration property name: ABCSExtension.PostXformEBMtoABM.